concretecms-community-store/community_store/docs/user-guide/products.md

 - Check the 'Options have different prices, SKUs or stock levels' towards the bottom of the Options and Variants tab
 - Update the Product and scroll down past your product options - the combinations of options, the variations will be displayed and be configured

-By default new variations are set to be unavailable.
+By default, new variations are set to be unavailable.

 Values or options entered for variations will apply for a product when its particular options are selected.
 If a variation value is not entered, for example the price, the store will refer to the product 'base' price.